-Organisations may declare the percentage of physical Better Cotton per Country of Origin on sales documentation (e.g. 80% Better Cotton India, 20% Better Cotton Mozambique).
+Non-lint traders and sourcing agents who have purchased yarns, fabrics or garments made from different countries may declare the percentage of physical Better Cotton per Country of Origin on sales documentation (e.g. 80% Better Cotton India, 20% Better Cotton Mozambique).